A Forever Home for a Husky in need

 Rosie - a red female with blue eyes who was born on 3 June 2002 and needed a new home.
 She went to a family in Campbelltown in April 2003.

-Jolie- a red female who came to us from the Sydney Lost Dogs Home and was eventually re-homed to Sydney in April 2003.
+Jolie - a red female who came to us from the Sydney Lost Dogs Home and was eventually re-homed to Sydney in April 2003.

 Arcticmate Chimalis - Ski - a black and white female born 24 March 1997 - was reluctantly surrendered following a marriage breakdown.
-She was re-homed here in Captains Flat.
+She was re-homed in Captains Flat.

 2002

 Hayley - born 24 November 2001, this black and white female with blue eyes was surrendered by her owner when she outgrew her "cute puppy stage" and came in to season.
+Re-homed to Sydney in June 2002

 Tayla - a red and white female Husky who was re-homed directly from the Queanbeyan Council Dog Pound in January and then surrendered to us is May 2002 when her new owners could not contain her in their yard.
 She jumped fences to escape.
 She was successfully re-homed to South Australia in June 2002.
-She died suddenly from an anurism on 15 July 2008.
+She died suddenly from an aneurism on 15 July 2008.

 2001